After getting up to a certain point of proficiency in life and living comfortably, naturally, a person starts to want to give more to the world.

 Statistically, age also plays a major factor in a person becoming more interested in contributing to things bigger than themselves.

-One of the major aspects of discipline in my life has been martial arts (see photo above).
-I was 26 years old when that photo was taken!
+One of the major aspects of discipline in my life has been martial arts (see photos above).

 Karate has taught me the importance of a lifelong focus of constant improvement as well as the power of being humble.